University of Reading cookie policy

 See this link for our most recent submission (redacted) and action plan.

-We're also proud to hold Athena SWAN awards in all of our science, technology, engineering, maths and medicine (STEMM) schools, the majority at Silver level:
+We're also proud to hold Athena Swan awards in the following Schools, with the majority at Silver level:

 Race Equality Charter